skiptools/skip-ui/README.md

 ```

 **Important**: When the body of your `ForEach` contains multiple top-level views (e.g. a full row of a `VGrid`), or any single view that expands to additional views (like a `Section` or a nested `ForEach`), SkipUI must "unroll" the loop in order to supply all its views individually to Compose.
 This means that the `ForEach` will be entirely iterated up front, though the views it produces won't yet be rendered.

+SkipUI uses each element's `ForEach` identifier as its Android composition identity, including when an unrolled `ForEach` is rendered in an `HStack`, `VStack`, or `ZStack`.
+Use stable, unique identifiers so retained state and optimized content continue to follow the same element when the collection is inserted into, removed from, or reordered.

 ### Gestures